haohaochung/Blockchain-Developer-Nanodegree-Program/Blockchain-Capstone/README.md

     truffle test
 ```

-## How to deploy to Rinkeby newwork
+## How to deploy to Rinkeby network
 ```bash
     truffle migrate --network rinkeby
 ```